Does Shilajit brings health benefits, or more risks? Here is what science says

 Heavy metal contamination

 Shilajit, whether raw or purified, has been evidenced to contain heavy metal ions, which can pose various short-term and long-term health issues related to heavy metal toxicity, including vomiting, stomach pains, nervous system, kidney and liver damage, and more.
-The consumption of products containing shilajit has been associated with lead, arsenic, and mercury poisoning in some cases
+The consumption of products containing shilajit has been associated with lead, arsenic, and mercury poisoning in some cases.
+The existence of Thallium (Tl) found in 95% of Shilajit supplements presents a health risk if you are consuming in large quantities (high dose) or when taking daily.

 Fungal contaminants